Skip to content

 Why did ancient Greece end?

-The ancient Greece civilisation eventually became weaker due to a variety of factors, such as warfare between city-states and rebellions against rich Greeks by poor people.
-It was eventually conquered by the ancient Romans in 146 BC.
+The ancient Greek civilisation eventually became weaker due to a variety of factors, such as warfare between city-states and rebellions against rich Greeks by poor people.
+It was eventually conquered by the ancient Romans in 146 BCE.

 10 Fascinating Ancient Greek Facts: